uds-psl/coq-library-undecidability/README.md

 ### Manual installation

-You need `Coq 8.15` built on OCAML `>= 4.07.1`, the [Smpl](https://github.com/uds-psl/smpl) package, the [Equations](https://mattam82.github.io/Coq-Equations/) package, and the [MetaCoq](https://metacoq.github.io/metacoq/) package for Coq.
+You need `Coq 8.15` built on OCAML `>= 4.07.1` and the [MetaCoq](https://metacoq.github.io/metacoq/) package for Coq.
 If you are using opam 2 you can use the following commands to install the dependencies on a new switch:

 ```
 opam switch create coq-library-undecidability 4.07.1+flambda